I’ve had a handful of friends reach out and mention they’re considering moving to San Diego and ask what life in San Diego is really like.

 There’s always something to do and great weather is practically guaranteed to boot!

 #8.
-San Diego has a laid-back culture
+Living in San Diego has a laid-back vibe

 One of my favorite things about living in San Diego is the easy-going and laid-back culture of the locals.
 I guess living near a beach does that to you.